-Demonstrating awareness entails three things: knowing who you are, knowing where you’re going, and knowing how Tuck helps you chart your path forward.
+Demonstrating awareness at Tuck entails three things: knowing who you are, knowing where you’re going, and knowing how Tuck helps you chart your path forward.
 These three aspects are rooted in our desire to see you contribute and thrive at Tuck and beyond.
-We believe you can best contribute when you are aware of how your individuality adds to Tuck, and you can effectively thrive when you have a clear vision for how Tuck allows you to accomplish your goals.
+We believe you can contribute best when you are aware of how your individuality adds to Tuck, and you can effectively thrive when you have a clear vision for how Tuck allows you to accomplish your goals.

-The essay prompts give you a platform to tell us the personal story that only you can tell.
+The essay prompts give you a platform to tell us your personal story.
 Our essays will give you an opportunity to introduce yourself beyond your resume and your scores.
 After reading thousands of essays over the years, I can tell you that the best essays set aside airs and pretense; they include personal insights that reveal what drives and motivates you.
-So set aside the script and the predetermined narrative, answer the question candidly and genuinely, and introduce us to the applicant behind the application.
+So set aside the script and the predetermined narrative, answer the question authentically, and introduce us to you.

 You have other opportunities to show us that you are aware of who you are and what you contribute.
 Your interview is a conversation that surfaces the thoughts, beliefs, and values that influence and inform your decisions.
 And the reference letters comment on your level of necessary self-awareness to receive constructive feedback.
 The Tuck MBA is an environment rich in feedback, and we look to see that you can receive feedback with self-awareness, maturity, and a growth mindset.